The Liveaboard Trawler: Is It the Best Boat for Your Nautical Life?

 Better for time management purposes.

-As mentioned above, waiting for a drawbridge can significantly cut down on your time frame.
+As mentioned above, waiting for a drawbridge can significantly reduce your time frame.
 If you need to be somewhere at a certain time, trawlers are more reliable for planning purposes than sailboats.

 Also, sailboats have that tricky little thing about needing wind.
 You can't really make a reservation for wind.
 But if you can, I would love to know your secrets and contact information.